 Black Bean Chili

-The base of the Frito Pie is really easy to make chili with two main ingredients; beef and black beans.
+The base of the Frito Pie recipe is really easy to make chili with two main ingredients; beef and black beans.
 Thick and hearty, this is a great chili con carne all on its own, but extra fun with a layer of Fritos nachos on top.
 I make my own spice mix, however, there are plenty of good store-bought mixes.
 The store-bought spice mixes aren’t as good as making your own from scratch, but they work.

 These are the spice mix ingredients for Frito pie:

 - Chili Powder, Red Pepper Flakes, and Cayenne Pepper: In the USA, chili powder refers to Ancho chilies.
 This is a very mild, dark brown chili powder, not to be confused with cayenne or other hot chilies.
-Since there is ½-cup in the Frito pie, you want to make sure it’s mild, the heat comes from the cayenne pepper and red pepper flakes.
+Since there is ½-cup in the chili, you want to make sure it’s mild, the heat comes from the cayenne pepper and red pepper flakes.

 - Ground Cumin: One of the most recognized flavors in chili.
 Ground cumin’s warm and Earthy nuttiness is what gives the Frito pie its distinctive flavor.